His House in Order (1920 film)

 His House in Order is a 1920 American silent drama film produced by Famous Players–Lasky and distributed by Paramount Pictures.
 It was directed by Hugh Ford and starred Elsie Ferguson.
 It is based on a 1906 West End play by Sir Arthur Wing Pinero which also played in New York where it starred John Drew and Margaret Illington.
 The story was filmed again in the United Kingdom in 1928 and also titled House in Order.

 Plot

-As described in a film magazine, young impulsive Englishwoman Nina Graham (Ferguson), left penniless by the death of her father, takes a position as governess in the home of Filmer Jesson (Herbert), M.P.
-Filmer's wife Annabelle (Steele) is killed in an accident, and Nina learns that Annabelle had been carrying on an affair with an army officer.
+As described in a film magazine, young impulsive Englishwoman Nina Graham, left penniless by the death of her father, takes a position as governess in the home of Filmer Jesson, M.P.
+Filmer's wife Annabelle is killed in an accident, and Nina learns that Annabelle had been carrying on an affair with an army officer.
 Later Nina and Filmer marry, but she is harassed by his constant references to his departed wife.
 His discovery that Annabelle was not the paragon he thought she was unnerves him and he seeks solace in the love of Nina.